tsuereth/glog/content/post/2022/02/05_southparkfracturedbutwhole_bringthecrunch.md

 This time, the kids are off to summer camp, and it's haunted - yes, this is a <a href="https://www.imdb.com/title/tt0080761/">slasher film</a> parody - but the "monsters" you run into are clearly adults in Scooby Doo outfits.
 And your new class is the "Final Girl" movie stereotype, using makeshift weapons like garden shears and saw blades to survive.

-It doesn't reach the "highs" of its predecessor: the story doesn't evolve much from that promising setup (aside from a bizarre {{% spoiler %}}alien{{% /spoiler %}} twist near the end), and its new mechanics are hit-and-miss -- laying saw traps is pretty neat, while the "mint" buffs and "berry" debuffs feel ... unnecessary.
+It doesn't reach the "highs" of its predecessor: the story doesn't evolve much from that promising setup (aside from a bizarre >!alien!< twist near the end), and its new mechanics are hit-and-miss -- laying saw traps is pretty neat, while the "mint" buffs and "berry" debuffs feel ... unnecessary.

 But, this is still like an episode of South Park in videogame form, which is pretty good.